olpeh/olpeh.github.io/_drafts/react-suspense.md

 Please note that in this particular project we are pretty lucky.
 We only need to support the newest desktop browsers.
-This means that we can easily have esnext as our compilation target.
+This means that we can easily have esnext as our compilation target and use the newest of the new ES/TS features.

 After that, I was able to get further, until the next error struck me: